 Microsoft has also introduced a series of upgrades designed to help users maximize productivity at work.
 For example, Windows 11 offers a new feature called Snap Layouts, which gives users a greater range of orientation options when multitasking across multiple windows or applications.

-When reconnecting a laptop or tablet to an external monitor, meanwhile, a feature called Snap Groups can be used to restore all windows to their previous location and orientation, making it easy to jump straight back in.
+When reconnecting a laptop (opens in new tab) or tablet (opens in new tab) to an external monitor (opens in new tab), meanwhile, a feature called Snap Groups can be used to restore all windows to their previous location and orientation, making it easy to jump straight back in.

 “These new features are designed to help you organize your windows and optimize your screen real estate so you can see what you need just the way you want in a layout that’s visually clean,” says Microsoft.